Self-harm

 If you are having difficulty with self-harm, or know someone who is, please consider coming to speak to an advisor at the Student Wellbeing Centre.

-Student Wellbeing First Contact Appointment Times:
+Student Wellbeing First Contact Appointments:

 Quote Icon